 Originally called Castrum Novum, the Popes moved to Avignon in the 14th century, and built the castle of Châteauneuf which became their summer residence throughout that century.
-Unfortunately, the castle was destroyed in the 16th century during the Wars of Religion, and again in World War II, but the ruins make a wonderful location for a photo session.
+Unfortunately, the castle was destroyed in the 16th century during the Wars of Religion, and again in World War II, but the ruins make a wonderful location for a Provence photo session.

 The unique conditions in which the grapes grow are largely responsible for the quality of the World-renowned wine.
 The patch of land on which the vines are grown is fairly stony.
-The stones heat up from the sunshine during the day and then slowly release their heat during the night, so that the vines never get too cold.
+During the day, the stones heat up from the sunshine, then slowly release their heat during the night, so the vines never get too cold.
 There are many wine producers in the area who welcome visitors for tastings and tours.

 8. In the poppies, wheat or sunflower fields

 There is a reason why people from all over the world flock to Provence during the summertime… In addition to all the reasons mentioned above, Provence signature flowers are in bloom during the summer months.
 A field full of red poppies is the sign of Summer starting in Provence.

 First come the poppies (peak season mid-May), then the lavender (from mid-June to late July), followed by sunflowers (July/August).
 Wheat fields also make a wonderful spot for warm toned photos!

-These fields are all privately owned and will be harvested, so be respectful if you visit them and don’t pick the flowers or trample them.
+These fields are all privately owned and will be harvested, so be respectful if you visit them.
+Don’t pick the flowers or trample them.

 9. Les Baux de Provence and Saint-Rémy-de-Provence